atlassian/data-center-helm-charts/src/main/logging/README.md

 ]
 '
 ```
-Finally, it is time to deploy fluent bit deamonset:
+Finally, it is time to deploy Fluent Bit DaemonSet:
 ```shell script
 $ kubectl apply -f src/main/logging/fluentbit.yaml
 ```
-After a few minutes all pods should get up and in running status.
-Now all steps are completed and you can open kibana to visualise the logs.
-The endpoint for kibana could be found in Elasticsearch output tab in AWS console or run the following command:
+After a few minutes all pods should be up and in running status.
+This is the end of the, you can open Kibana to visualise the logs.
+The endpoint for Kibana can be found in the Elasticsearch output tab in the AWS console, or you can run the following command:
 ```shell script
 $ echo "Kibana URL: https://${ES_ENDPOINT}/_plugin/kibana/"
 Kibana URL: https://search-domain-uehlb3kxledxykchwexee.ap-southeast-2.es.amazonaws.com/_plugin/kibana/
 ```

-The user and password for kibana is the same master user credential which is set in Elasticsearch in the provisioning stage.
-Open kibana in a browser and after login follow you need to create an index pattern and see the report in the `Discover` page.
+The user and password for Kibana are the same as the master user credential that is set in Elasticsearch in the provisioning stage.
+Open Kibana in a browser and after login, create an index pattern and see the report in the `Discover` page.